Think-N-Kreate-Ltd/AGIS-control-firmware/note-for-andy.md

      - ~~wifibox timeout close problem~~
      - when click `F2` but not input filled in, do sth?
      - place the wifibox text in center
+     - cannot press the `F2` when msgbox is here
+     - `*` do the enter? or pause the infusion
+ - INA219
+     - check the value(with motor), seems strange sometimes
  - remember to add the sd card back finally

 =======================================================